Lu-Yanru/Data_Analysis_A04_MG_TD0/README.md

     + 21 aged between 18 and 25, 1 aged between 36 and 45, 1 aged between 56 and 65

 ### Results
-* Main effect of <span style="font-variant:small-caps;">topic drop</span> for the scales: educated, articulate, polite, pedantic, formal and friendly (not for arrogant and locker).
+* Main effect of <span style="font-variant:small-caps;">topic drop</span> for the scales: educated, articulate, polite, pedantic, formal and friendly (not for arrogant and relaxed).

   topic drop rated lower than full form.

 * Interaction for the scales: polite and formal

-  topic drop x subject rated lower than topic drop x object
+  topic drop x subject rated lower than topic drop x object.